FunTimeCoding/virtual-box-tools/README.md

 vbt host create --name example
 ```

 Create a host and connect it to a bridge interface.
-For local network scenarios.

 ```sh
 vbt host create --name example --bridge-interface en0